pfraces-graveyard/angular-localStorage/README.md

 You might want to open 2 browser windows to ensure data is not stored in memory

-  * Import file to LocalStorage: `http://localhost:3000/import`
+  * Import files to LocalStorage: <http://localhost:3000/import>
-  * Export file from LocalStorage: `http://localhost:3000/export`
+  * Export files from LocalStorage: <http://localhost:3000/export>